aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 Connect to the `AiiDA REST API <https://www.materialscloud.org/explore/connect>`_ and browse your database!
 Follow the instruction that you find on the `Materials Cloud website <https://www.materialscloud.org/explore/connect>`_.

-(Optional) Maximal localistion & SCDM
+(Optional) Maximal localisation & SCDM
 -------------------------------------

 Try to modify the :download:`launch_auto-wannier_workflow.py <include/snippets/launch_auto-wannier_workflow.py>` script to disable the MLWF \